FedericoAcostaDev/coolmovies/README2.md

 `docker build -t react-coolmovies:app .`

+3. Now we're gonna tun that built image.

+3.1 If you want to use docker container **with** hotreload for local development, then use the shortcut:

+`docker:watch`

+This shortcut has also been set in our package.json file.

-3. So we can run our app.
-You can do this by the script `docker:run` set by our package.json file or by the original command:
+3.2 Otherwise, to get the app up **without** hotreload, you can run the shortcut `docker:run` set by our package.json file or the original command:

 `docker run -p 3000:3000 react-coolmovies:app`

 4. That's it!
 Access [port 3000](http://localhost:3000)

-:mega: If you want to use docker container with hotreload for local development, then use the shortcut `docker:watch` instead of step three command!
-This shortcut has also been set in our package.json file.

 ## Stop running current container